Skip to Content

 Fethiye Peninsula Walk: Useful Info

-• You can get to the Marina Boutique Hotel by jumping on the Karagözler dolmuş in Fethiye or you can walk along the Karagözler and marinas as part of your walk.
+• You can get to Marina Boutique Hotel (centred on the map below) by jumping on the Karagözler dolmuş in Fethiye or you can walk along the Karagözler and marinas as part of your walk.

 • Comfortable shoes will do the trick for this trek.
 Hiking boots are not necessary.